Other wine containers

 Wine globe

-The advantages of the Wine Globe are pure, original expression of the grape at every stage of the wine-making process, ease of maintenance for impeccable hygiene thanks to its non-porosity, water savings, lower SO2 doses and easy vacuum storage.
+The advantages of this type of container are pure, original expression of the grape at every stage of the wine-making process, ease of maintenance for impeccable hygiene thanks to its non-porosity, water savings, lower SO2 doses and easy vacuum storage.
 Available in 225-litre and 400-litre versions for the larger formats, these can be used to manage small batches or micro-vinifications.

 The disadvantage is handling, but the purchase price is reasonable for the long term.
 Above all, it is advisable to work in the dark.
 Despite the absence of deviation, it is necessary to install suitable lighting in the cellar or to use the protective robes supplied with the vat.